sajjadrahman265/as1/05-full-report.md

 ### 2.1 Research papers (≈200 words)

-Previous research has examined how vaccination affects COVID-19 transmission and case severity.
-Several studies reported that unvaccinated individuals had the highest risk of infection and contributed more strongly to case surges.
-Research also showed that partially and fully vaccinated groups had reduced infection risk, while booster doses offered stronger protection during later waves.
-Some Malaysian studies found changes in vaccine effectiveness over time, especially during the appearance of new variants.
+Many research papers have discussed how vaccination affects COVID-19 infection levels.
+Several studies found that unvaccinated people had the highest chance of getting infected and often made up a large part of new cases during major waves.
+Other studies showed that partially and fully vaccinated individuals had a lower risk of infection.
+Booster doses were also reported to provide extra protection, especially when new variants appeared.

-Although many papers discuss the overall benefits of vaccination, fewer studies directly analyse how different vaccination categories relate to daily new case numbers inside one dataset.
-Some papers focus mainly on hospitalisation or mortality rather than transmission-related daily patterns.
-Therefore, this project attempts to fill a small gap by directly analysing Malaysian daily data across vaccination groups.
+However, most papers look at vaccine effectiveness in general, and fewer studies examine daily case numbers for different vaccination groups inside one country.
+Some research focuses more on hospital admissions or deaths rather than daily infection patterns.
+Because of this, it is useful to look directly at Malaysia’s daily data and compare different vaccination categories.

-The findings from this dataset can be compared with previous research trends to see if similar outcomes appear, such as higher infection levels among unvaccinated individuals or reduced risk among fully vaccinated and booster groups.
+By studying these relationships in the dataset, we can see whether the patterns in Malaysia agree with earlier research findings.
+For example, we can check if unvaccinated cases rise together with daily new cases or if booster groups show lower case counts.

 ### 2.2 Why the RQ is of interest (≈100 words)

-The research question is useful because it allows us to explore whether daily changes in COVID-19 cases match changes in vaccination-group case counts.
-This adds insight into how vaccination progress affected case numbers in real time.
-Many reports explain the benefits of vaccination but do not present daily relationships within one dataset.
-Understanding these connections may help with future public health planning, especially during new outbreaks.
-By separating unvaccinated, partially vaccinated, fully vaccinated and booster groups, the analysis gives more detailed and meaningful comparisons.
+This research question is important because it helps to understand how vaccination status may be connected with daily case numbers.
+Many reports say vaccines reduce infection, but they do not always show the day-to-day relationship in one dataset.
+By separating the data into unvaccinated, partially vaccinated, fully vaccinated and booster groups, we can get a clearer picture.
+This type of analysis may also support future public health decisions, especially if similar outbreaks happen again.

 ---